2021 Workplace Trainings

 Developing Emotional Intelligence

 Experts agree that emotional intelligence accounts for twice as much as intellectual intelligence when determining success.
-This class outlines key components of emotional intelligence and practical ways to improve.
+This training outlines key components of emotional intelligence and practical ways to improve.

 Practicing Personal Accountability